 - Serving in a critical or essential capacity for organizations or establishments that have a distinguished reputation; and/or

 - Commanding a high salary or other significantly high remuneration for services, as compared to others in the field.

 While establishing extraordinary ability can be difficult, startup entrepreneurs’ resumes should be carefully reviewed to determine if they are currently eligible for an O-1 visa or if they might become eligible over the next few years.
 For example, starting a business in the United States based upon a new technology, and the demonstrated ability to create jobs in the United States, may meet two criteria for O-1s.
-During the OPT timeframe, an F-1 entrepreneur can write articles that are published, give speeches, present at conferences, and be a judge of the work of others.
+During the OPT timeframe, an F-1 entrepreneur can write articles that are published, give speeches, present at conferences, be a judge of the work of others, and secure media coverage that is all about the F-1 entrepreneur.
 All these encompass criteria needed to meet the extraordinary ability test for an O-1.

 O-1 visas are granted for the duration of an “event” (i.e. a grant, project, tour, etc.) and for an initial period of no longer than three years.
 There is no limit on extensions for the O-1 visa, which are granted in increments of one year at a time if the extension is with the same employer and for the same event.
 However, the O-1 can be extended for a three-year period if it is for a different employer of a different event.